K-LITE: Learning Transferable Visual Models with External Knowledge: Experimental Results

 \section{Experimental Results}

-In this section, we examine our knowledge-augmented approach to answer three research questions. \textbf{\texttt{Q1}}: What are the general external knowledge sources for task-level transfer for core computer vision problems such as IC and OD? \textbf{\texttt{Q2}}: To what extent external knowledge benefits visual transfer learning? \ie sample-efficiency in pre-training and downstream. \textbf{\texttt{Q3}}: Why does external knowledge help zero-shot transfer, illustrated with success and failure case studies?
+In this section, we examine our knowledge-augmented approach to answer two research questions. \textbf{\texttt{Q1}}: To what extent external knowledge benefits visual transfer learning, including sample-efficiency in pre-training and downstream? \textbf{\texttt{Q2}}: Why does external knowledge help zero-shot transfer (illustrated with success and failure case studies)?